Christoph Cloëtta: Personal life and legacy

 Cloëtta was appointed as Swiss consul in 1888.
-He is one of the businessmen depicted on Peder Severin Krøyer's monumental 1895 group portrait painting From Copenhagen Stock Exchange in Børsen.
+He is one of the businessmen depicted on Peder Severin Krøyer's monumental 1895 group portrait painting From Copenhagen Stock Exchange.
 He died on 30 May 1897 and is buried at Assistens Cemetery.
 His gravestone features a bronze portrait relief.

-The company was continued by his widow and his son Fritz Bernhard Cloëtta (12 February 1876 - 15 May 1950).
-Fritz Bernhard Cloëtta was from 1901 the sole owner of the company.
+The company was continued by his widow and his son Fritz Bernhard Cloëtta (12 February 1876 – 15 May 1950).
+As of 1901, Fritz Bernhard Cloëtta was the sole owner of the company.
 The operations were that same year moved to a new building at Hørsholmsgade 20 in Nørrebro.
 The company moved to Glostrup in the first half of the 1950s and is now headquartered in Ljungsbro, Sweden.